-- H5A.11.1 The full range of existing and new agricultural, agriculture-related, and secondary uses are permitted within the Secondary Plan Area until lands are developed in accordance with the policies in the Secondary Plan. - H5A.11.2 Nothing in this Plan will limit the ability of farmers to carry out normal and reasonable farm practices in accordance with the Farming and Food Production Protection Act.
+- H5.11.1 The full range of existing and new agricultural, agriculture-related and secondary uses are permitted within the Secondary Plan Area until lands are developed in accordance with the policies in the Secondary Plan. - H5.11.2 Nothing in this Plan will limit the ability of farmers to carry out normal and reasonable farm practices in accordance with the Farming and Food Production Protection Act.
 All new development, including development on existing lots of record, will be sensitive to existing agricultural uses and will be required to address Minimum Distance Separation One formula, as amended with respect to setbacks from agricultural operations.
+The identified Minimum Distance Separation is illustrated on Schedule H5 and will be reflected in the Zoning By-law.

-H5A.12 CULTURAL HERITAGE
+H5.12 CULTURAL HERITAGE